Sciatic nerve: Sciatica

-Pain caused by compression or irritation of the sciatic nerve by a problem in the lower back is called sciatica.
+Pain caused by compression or irritation of the sciatic nerve by a problem in the lumbar region is called sciatica.
 Common causes of sciatica include the following lower back and hip conditions: spinal disc herniation, degenerative disc disease, lumbar spinal stenosis, spondylolisthesis, and piriformis syndrome.
 Other acute causes of sciatica include coughing, muscular hypertension, and sneezing.

 Injury

 A sciatic nerve injury occurs between 0.5% and 2.0% of the time during a hip replacement.
 Sciatic nerve palsy is a complication of total hip arthroplasty with an incidence of 0.2% to 2.8% of the time, or with an incidence of 1.7% to 7.6% following revision.
 Following the procedure, in rare cases, a screw, broken piece of trochanteric wire, fragment of methyl methacrylate bone cement, or Burch-Schneider antiprofusio cage can impinge on the nerve; this can cause sciatic nerve palsy, which may resolve after the fragment is removed and the nerve is freed.
 The nerve can be surrounded by oxidised, regenerated cellulose to prevent further scarring.
 Sciatic nerve palsy can also result from severe spinal stenosis following the procedure, which can be addressed by spinal decompression surgery.
 It is unclear if inversion therapy is able to decompress the sacral vertebrae; it may only work on the lumbar aspects of the sciatic nerves.

 A sciatic nerve injury may also occur from improperly performed injections into the buttock, and may result in sensory loss.